Who is Emily V Gordon, aka Gynomite?

 Since leaving my position at NerdMelt in 2012, I have produced live standup and variety-ish shows at the New York Comedy Festival, SF Sketchfest, JFL Montreal, FYF, SXSW, and more.
 I also served as the festival director for Comedy Central’s first ever comedy festival that took place entirely on Twitter- #ComedyFest.
 I also produce the weekly NerdMelt show Harmontown with Community’s Dan Harmon, although that job just mainly involves getting Dan some Ketel One.

-As for The Meltdown with Jonah and Kumail, we have become one of the most popular comedy show in Los Angeles, and after shooting a pilot in February of 2013, we were picked up to series on Comedy Central, with help from our production company Red Hour and our director Lance Bangs.
+As for The Meltdown with Jonah and Kumail, we have become one of the most popular comedy shows in Los Angeles, and after shooting a pilot in February of 2013, we were picked up to series on Comedy Central, with help from our production company Red Hour and our director Lance Bangs.

 I play a lot of video games.
 In 2011, I was hired to be a writer/commentator on G4′s webshow podcast, Feedback.
 From there I went on to cohost the Nerdist Industries podcast The Indoor Kids, all about the culture of video games, alongside my husband Kumail Nanjiani.
 We also hosted one season of The Indoor Kids webshow on The Nerdist YouTube network!